jenkinsci/jira-steps-plugin/docs/pages/steps/jira_assignable_user_search.md

 * **site** - Optional, default: `JIRA_SITE` environment variable.
 * **failOnError** - Optional. default: `true`.

-Note: For more information about input, please refer to the model objects in the [api](https://github.com/jenkinsci/jira-steps-plugin/tree/master/src/main/java/org/thoughtslive/jenkins/plugins/jira/api) package.

 ## Output

 Each step generates generic output, please refer to this [link](config.html#common-response--error-handling) for more information.